nightfury3128/MakeUC2024/README.md

 User Interface Components
 popup.html:

-Provides a UI with buttons to start and stop scanning, a progress bar, and result display. popup.js:
+Provides the popup interface with controls to start and stop scanning.
+Displays a progress bar and scan results for user feedback. popup.js:

-Connects with content.js to initiate email scanning.
+Connects with content.js to initiate scanning in the current tab.
-Controls the scanning animation and displays results. javascript
+Controls the progress animation and displays scan results in the popup. javascript
 Copy code
 document.getElementById("start-button").addEventListener("click", () => {